SeedFinding/minecraft_nether_generation_rs/README.md

 You can run this in C, C++, Rust and Python.

+Warning you need rust 1.43.0+ because of the use of f64::MAX and u128::MAX (const_fn was disabled for this crate)

 First thing: Get rust: https://rustup.rs

 Second thing: Run Cargo: `cargo build --release`